Law degree: Switzerland

 Lizentiat der Rechtswissenschaften (German) / Licence en droit (French) until 2004 and Master of Law (MLaw) since 2004 (as a result of the Bologna Process) in Switzerland.
 It is a masters level degree.

 Ukraine

-Since 2017 the main degree in law in Ukraine is a Master of Laws degree (mahistr prava, 1.5 or 2 years of study after obtaining a Bachelor of Laws degree).
+Since 2017, the main degree in law in Ukraine is a Master of Laws degree (mahistr prava, 1.5 or 2 years of study after obtaining a Bachelor of Laws degree).

 It may be obtained only after obtaining a Bachelor of Laws degree (bakalavr prava, 4 years of study after graduation from high school).

 Until 2017 Ukrainian universities also conferred a Specialist in Law degrees (spetsialist prava or iuryst).
 Until 2002 it required 5 years of study after graduation from high school (according to the system of education inherited from the Soviet era).
-In 2002–2017, a Specialist in Law degree existed alongside with Master of Laws; in these years Specialist in Law programs lasted 1 year after obtaining Bachelor of Laws degree).
+In 2002–2017, a Specialist in Law degree existed alongside the Master of Laws; in these years Specialist in Law programs lasted 1 year after obtaining Bachelor of Laws degree).
 In 2016, students were enrolled on the specialist's programs for the last time.